HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 subtitle: Thinking about front-end frameworks and CSS during interesting times

 description: |
-  What tools would you use to build the UI for a
+  What tools would you reach for today to style the UI for a
   <a href='https://medium.com/all-the-things/the-trouble-with-saas-279694551b25'>hyper-customizable app</a>?
-  Specifically, how would you implement the visual design?
+  I just spent an unreasonable amount of time trying to understand the current landscape and settle on the perfect framework.
+I was surprised by what I found.

 date: '2020-10-07'